danssandbox/aws-rag-bot/README.md

 content being use in my applications.
 The goal is to play with different LLM's, different embeddings, parameters like temperature, top_p and more.
 Content loading also needed to be highly refined allowing me to control each source easily.

+This library is meant more to provide a complete working set of examples and less to be an out-of-the-box library to use as-is.

 ## Features and aspects of interest
 - **LangChain** - Great framework building Generative AI applications.